romina-gza/qr-code-challenge/README.md

 }
 ```

-SCSS was difficult at first, today i use it and i love it, but how i am starting to work with it when i begin another project i forget some tags.
+SCSS was difficult at first, today i use it and i love it, but as i am starting to work with it when i begin another project i forget some tags.

 ```scss
 //SCSS